Arts Education Grant

-Funding for this program comes from a $5,000 Duke Energy Foundation Powerful Communities grant.
+Previous funding for this program in 2022 came from a $5,000 Duke Energy Foundation Powerful Communities grant.
 The Duke Energy Foundation’s Powerful Communities program makes strategic investments to build powerful communities where our natural resources thrive, students can excel and a talented workforce drives economic prosperity for all.
 The Foundation annually funds more than $30 million to communities throughout Duke Energy’s seven-state service area.

 COCA encourages applicants and grantees to send note of appreciation to:

 Attn: Loretta Murray, Foundation